aadarshkrishnan/CinderChess/WeeklyChanges.md

 - Added images for each piece
 - Allowed user interaction with pieces
 - Essentially created working game, but still lacking a move on your turn element, castling, and en passant

+Week 3 Changes:

+- Added all edge cases and turn based game that does not allow illegal moves
+- Added testing for all piece